Integralist/Stark/README.md

 ...that's it.

-## JavaScript Example

-In this example project we have two pages:

-1. `index.html`
-2. `about.html`

-The index page loads two components:

-1. 'hello' `<div data-component="hello"></div>`
-2. 'world' `<div data-component="world"></div>`

-The about page loads just one component:

-'world' `<div data-component="world"></div>`

-But the index page also uses a extension called `blah` which modifies the `String` prototype to provide an enhancement required by the index page (in this silly example, our `blah` extension just adds `BLAH!` to the end of a String.

-Each page loads its own 'bootstrap' library which fires up the application and loads the relevant extensions and components.

 ## Build Script

 We rely heavily on the conventions defined above and [Grunt](http://gruntjs.com/) to build (concatenate + minify) our components and extensions into single page specific modules.